musterdenker/daviql/README.md

 daviql
 ======

-A small rails app for quick visualization / export of sql statements
+A small rails app for quick visualization / export of sql statements / build dashboards

 User management is done with help of the devise gem and the :registerable option is disabled in production mode.
 Additionally it is possible to switch on basic authentication via config.use_basic_auth see the environment files for details.